rajnandan1/floodlightjs/README.md

 # floodlightjs
 Inspired from macOS spotlight, floodlight is simple JS library that will show a search area.
 How the search is handled is completely on you.

 You can register any key.
-To trigger, it will bind an event with your specified key and `shift`
+To trigger, it will bind an event with your specified key and or key combo
 | Important: `esc` closes floodlight! |
 | --- |